icysec/icyscan/README.md

 - ✅ Run only the scans you need
 - ✅ Test specific services without full enumeration
 - ✅ Results stay in memory (no re-scanning)
-- ✅ Metasploit-style command interface
+- ✅ Interactive command interface
 - ✅ Command history with arrow keys
 - ✅ Random ASCII art banners at startup